A delicious creamy vegetarian pasta with mushrooms, garlic, and fennel. It simmers on the stove for an hour to develop a complex, rich flavor.

 - A handful of flat-leaf parsley, finely minced

-- Finely grated parmigiano-reggiano or pecorino cheese for garnish
+- Freshly grated parmigiano-reggiano or pecorino cheese for garnish

 Instructions

-- Saute the aromatics: In a dutch oven or large, deep saute pan set over medium heat, melt butter.
+- Saute the aromatics: In a dutch oven or large skillet set over medium heat, melt butter.
 Add the olive oil, fennel, onion, and garlic and stir to ensure the vegetables are coated in the oil.
-Season with salt and pepper and saute for 8 to 10 minutes at medium heat, stirring occasionally, until the vegetables are soft, translucent, and slightly caramelized (golden brown at the edges).
-If the vegetables look like they’re starting to burn at all, turn the heat down.2 tablespoons unsalted butter, 1 tablespoon extra-virgin olive oil, 1 bulb fennel, 1 large onion, 4 cloves garlic, Salt and black pepper
+Season with salt and pepper, and saute for 8 - 10 minutes over medium heat, stirring occasionally, until the vegetables are soft, translucent, and slightly caramelized (golden brown at the edges).2 tablespoons unsalted butter, 1 tablespoon extra-virgin olive oil, 1 bulb fennel, 1 large onion, 4 cloves garlic, Salt and black pepper

-- Add the wine: Add the wine.
-Bring liquid to a boil and reduce the wine to half its original volume.
+- Add the wine: Add the wine, and bring to a boil over medium-high heat.
+Reduce the heat and simmer until the liquid has reduced by half.
 Use a wooden spoon to scrape any brown bits stuck to the bottom of the pan.½ cup dry white wine

 - Simmer the sauce: Reduce the heat to medium-low until the sauce is at a simmer.
-Add the stock, 1 teaspoon of the soy sauce, parm rind, and ¾ cup of the heavy cream, and simmer for one hour.
-Check the mixture every 20 to 30 minutes to adjust seasoning.
+Add the bouillon, 1 teaspoon of the soy sauce, parm rind (if using), and ¾ cup of the heavy cream, and simmer for one hour.
+Check the mixture every 20 - 30 minutes to adjust seasoning.
 You can add a bit more of the soy sauce if you’d like more saltiness.
-As the sauce cooks down, you can reduce the heat as needed to maintain a simmer.
-Do not let the sauce boil at any point, as the cream can curdle.¾ cup mushroom stock, 1 tablespoon soy sauce, 1 rind parmigiano-reggiano cheese, 1 cup heavy cream
+Note: As the sauce cooks down, reduce the heat as needed to maintain a simmer.
+Do not let the sauce boil at any point, as the cream can curdle.¾ cup mushroom bouillon, 1 tablespoon soy sauce, 1 parmesan rind, 1 cup heavy cream

-- Check seasoning: After one hour, check on your sauce.
-If it’s too dry for your liking, you can add the additional ¼ cup of heavy cream and simmer for another 10 minutes.
+- Check seasoning: After one hour, taste your sauce.
+If needed, add the remaining soy sauce.
+If it’s too dry for your liking, you can add the additional ¼ cup of heavy cream and simmer for another 5 minutes.
+Remove the parmesan rind (if using).

-- Finish the dish: Once the pasta is just barely al dente, transfer to the sauce using a slotted spoon and stir to combine.Add a few tablespoons of pasta water to loosen the sauce if desired, then let the pasta and sauce reduce on medium-low heat for a minute or two until the sauce clings to the pasta.
+- Finish the dish: Transfer al dente pasta to the sauce using a slotted spoon and stir to combine.Add a few tablespoons of pasta water to loosen the sauce if desired, then reduce sauce over low heat for a minute or two until the sauce clings to the pasta.

-- Serve: Season again, then garnish with parsley and cheese and serve immediately.A handful of flat-leaf parsley, Finely grated parmigiano-reggiano or pecorino cheese for garnish
+- Serve: Season again, then garnish with parsley and cheese and serve immediately.A handful of flat-leaf parsley, Freshly grated parmigiano-reggiano or pecorino cheese for garnish

 Video